andrew/ultimate-awesome/README.md

 - [awesome-self-publishing](https://github.com/awesomelistsio/awesome-self-publishing) - A curated list of awesome tools, resources, communities, and platforms for self-publishing authors.
 - [awesome-serverless](https://github.com/awesomelistsio/awesome-serverless) - A curated list of awesome services, frameworks, tools, and resources for building serverless applications.
 - [awesome-shopify](https://github.com/awesomelistsio/awesome-shopify) - A curated list of high-quality resources, tools, apps, and guides for building, customizing, and managing Shopify stores.
+- [awesome-static-website-services](https://github.com/awesomelistsio/awesome-static-website-services) - A curated list of awesome services, platforms, and tools for building, hosting, and managing static websites.
 - [awesome-substack](https://github.com/awesomelistsio/awesome-substack) - A curated list of awesome tools, tips, guides, and resources for writers, publishers, and creators using Substack.
 - [awesome-sustainability](https://github.com/awesomelistsio/awesome-sustainability) - A curated list of tools, projects, frameworks, communities, and resources for building a more sustainable world.
 - [awesome-tailwindcss](https://github.com/awesomelistsio/awesome-tailwindcss) - A curated list of awesome tools, components, templates, and resources for Tailwind CSS.